Martyna Majok: Other work

-In April 2021, it was announced that Martyna Majok is set to adapt F. Scott Fitzgerald's The Great Gatsby for the Broadway stage, with Florence Welch and Doveman writing music.
-Rebecca Frecknall, with whom Majok worked on Sanctuary City, will direct.

-"Martyna and Rebecca are two of the most exciting theatre artists of their generation and, together, this extraordinary team brings a thrilling new perspective to one of the most culturally significant books of all time," producers said.
+In April 2021, it was announced that Majok would adapt F. Scott Fitzgerald's The Great Gatsby for the stage, with Florence Welch and Doveman writing music.
+In 2023, the musical, Gatsby, premiered at the American Repertory Theater with Rebecca Frecknall, with whom Majok worked on Sanctuary City, directing.
+The producers stated that "Martyna and Rebecca are two of the most exciting theatre artists of their generation and, together, this extraordinary team brings a thrilling new perspective to one of the most culturally significant books of all time."